 |Birth: ||Nov.
 14, 1919|

 Thank you for visiting Mom!
 Your tributes to her are so heart-warming to us.
-They are beautiful momentos of what a wonderful woman she has been to all of us!
+They are beautiful momentos of what a wonderful MOTHER she has been to all of us!

 SUSIE, THANK YOU SO MUCH FOR THE BEAUTIFUL FRAMES YOU MADE FOR MOM!
 I LOVE IT!
 Cari

 PHOTOS ON THE RIGHT ARE: Three of my favorite pictures of Mom!
 She was an excellent seamstress and made many of her own clothes.
 Miss you, Mom!

 ELMA LOUISE RHODES was born at home (4110 Park--a home built by her father) in Kansas City, Missouri to Vida Elma Fowler Rhodes and Eugene Rhodes.